jspotten/cs324-labs/06-lab-shell-signals/README.md

    calls `strace` on `./tsh`, showing only calls related to signals.
 The `-f` option indicates that child processes should be traced also, which is desirable since an important part of the shell is creating and managing child processes.
-See the man page for `strace` for more usage information.
+See the man page for `strace(1)` for more usage information.

 # Automated Testing